nicholaswilde/home-cluster/docs/specs.md

 - :briefcase:&nbsp; [MITXPC MX500-USB3 Compact Mini-ITX Case][case] - 1X
 - :ice_cube:&nbsp; [Noctua NF-A4x10 Fans][fans] - 2X

+## :globe_with_meridians:&nbsp; Networking

+I don't use any fancy networking in my cluster, yet.
+This is definitely a topic that I want tackle at a later date.
+Currently, I'm using [Traefik] with [nip.io] host paths to serve my applications.

 ## :robot:&nbsp; Automation

 I try to use automaiton as much as possible when developing my projects